Auburn hires Austin Davis as offensive coordinator, quarterbacks coach - NewsBreak

 Auburn hires Austin Davis as offensive coordinator, quarterbacks coach

-Davis, a seven-year National Football League (NFL) veteran and a former two-time All-Conference USA quarterback at Southern Miss, currently works as offensive coordinator for the Seattle Seahawks.Jacksonville Jaguars fire head coach Urban Meyer
+Davis, a seven-year National Football League (NFL) veteran and a former two-time All-Conference USA quarterback at Southern Miss, currently works as offensive coordinator for the Seattle Seahawks.North-South All-Star Football Game in Mobile

 “From the first conversation I had with Austin, you could just feel his passion for coaching and teaching the game,” Harsin said.
 “He’s spent the past 10 years as a player or coach in the NFL, bringing that experience from the highest level into our offensive and quarterback rooms.”